gloveboxes/doc-intelligence-docs/docs/10-provision-azure-services.md

     azd auth login
     ```

     Enter the username and password you used to log in to the Azure portal.

-1. Initialize your Azure environment with the following command.
+1. Initialize your Azure environment.
 You'll be asked to create an environment name.
 For this workshop, the environment name must be globally unique.
 Create a unique environment name by appending a random six digital number after **contoso-health-app-NNNNNN**, for example, contoso-health-app-318721.
 But don't use the example name, use your own.

+    Initialize your Azure environment with the following command.

     ```
     azd init